bohdankoshyrets/ios-tasks-ui-tests/TaskDescription.md

 # LIST OF DISCOVERED ISSUES:
 // Only summaries of bug reports: e.g.
-- Login can be performed with empty password field (not a real issue)

 - Login with valid creds can throw an error: "Unexpected login error occured"